 The Solution

-The mobile app detects the location of the employee, connects to a server to retrieve data on the nearest shops, and for the selected shop it loads categories and subcategories of products.
+The mobile app detects the location of the employee, connects to a server to retrieve data on the nearest shops, and then loads categories and subcategories of products for the selected shop.
 For example, the category “Dairy” and the subcategory “Milk”.
 All further work by the user can be done offline.
 Once the category is selected, the user adds the prices of the products represented in that category in an inline mode.
 The app interacts with a portable barcode scanner that connects via Bluetooth to a smartphone and simplifies the task of entering a barcode.
 When completed, the data is sent to the server in batch mode.

 The Development Process

 We took an iterative approach to the development to ensure each aspect was executed properly.
-We started by introducing product categories and subcategories and the ability to manually enter prices for products; then we added the ability to enter different price types (basic, promotional, discount); we added the ability to enter data on products at one price in automatic mode.
+We started by introducing product categories and subcategories and the ability to manually enter prices for products.
+Then we added the ability to enter different price types (basic, promotional, discount) and the functionality to enter data on products at one price in automatic mode.

-Later it was possible to filter errors (control of correctness of the entered code and tracking the adequacy of the entered price).
+Later it was possible to filter errors (control of correctness of the entered code and track the adequacy of the entered price).
 For example, in case of a significant price change, the app may ask to add a photo as proof.
 Each iteration was tested “in the field” by RW3 staff, after which we got comments from the customer and could tweak the work.
-In doing so, we used an evolutionary approach.
+Thus, we used an evolutionary approach.

 The Result